 This prize was established in 1996/97 as a result of a generous donation to the University of Botswana by Lady Masire.
 The prize may be awarded annually by the Senate to the best final year degree student(s) in the Faculty of Engineering and Technology.
 The student(s) should be of acceptable conduct.
-The prize shall be in the form of a scroll given to the recipient on which the name of the recipient, donor and prize shall be inscribed, and a shield retained by the University on which the name of the recipient, donor and prize shall be inscribed.
+The prize shall be in the form of a scroll given to the recipient on which the name of the recipient, donor and prize shall be inscribed.